Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 Why close annealing is done on rolled sheet metal?

-Annealing is done in a closed nitrogen chamber to soften the metal and also to make it corrosion resistant up to some extent.
+Annealing is done in a closed nitrogen chamber to soften the metal and also to make it corrosion-resistant up to some extent.

-What is CRCA sheet?
+What is a CRCA sheet?

-What is HRCA sheet?
+What is the HRCA sheet?

-Which sheet metal is widely used .
+Which sheet metal is widely used.
 CRCA or HRCA?

 CRCA

-What are different types of CRCA sheet
+What are the different types of CRCA sheet

 Ordinary